blacktq/keyness/README.md

-# This is a repository for generating keyness values using R. Keyness is a common caluculation in corpus linguistics that compares word frequencies in one corpus (a target corpus) to another (a reference corpus).
+# This is a repository for generating keyness values using R. Keyness is a common calculation in corpus linguistics that compares word frequencies in one corpus (a target corpus) to another (a reference corpus).
 It is a feature of off-the-shelf concordancers like AntConc and WordSmith.
 This code has a couple of advantages over using concordancing software.
 First, it can more efficiently handle larger collections of text.
-Second, it produces a .csv table that compliles a number of potentially relevant measures by column:
+Second, it produces a .csv table that compiles a number of potentially relevant measures by column:

 ##1) a word list of both corpora
 ##2 word frequencies for corpus x